-Skip to Content
+Skip to main content

 Vitality Logo

-Couples’ health insurance explained
+Couples health insurance explained

 In this guide we explain what couples’ health insurance is and how it works.
 We review the benefits of a couples’ policy and compare it to separate individual health insurance.
-After reading this guide, you should understand your private health insurance options as a couple.

 What is couples' health insurance?